AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 Assert (in loop) contract
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The following example demonstrates how the `assert` annotation can be used inside a loop.
-At each run of the loop the list of existing hypotheses is cleared and the statements that are within the `assert` annotation are added as the new hypotheses.
-The |SPARK| equivalent of `assert`, while within a loop, is `pragma Loop_Invariant`.
+The following example demonstrates how the SPARK 2005 `assert` annotation is used inside a loop as a loop invariant.
+It cuts the loop and on each iteration of the loop and the list of existing hypotheses for the path is cleared and the expression of the assert expression generates a verification condition to prove the expression is True and the expression is the basis of the new hypotheses.

+|SPARK| has a specific pragma for defining a loop invariant, `pragma
+Loop_Invariant` which is more sophisticated than the SPARK 2005 assert annotation and often requires less conditions in the invariant expression than in SPARK 2005.
+As in SPARK 2005 a default loop invariant will be used if one is not provided which, often, may be sufficient to prove absence of run-time exceptions.
+Like all
+|SPARK| assertion expressions the loop invariant is executable.

+Note in the example below the |SPARK| version proves absence of run-time exceptions without an explicit loop invariant being provided.

 Specification in SPARK 2005: